itseed/ShopFlow/AI_CODE_PROMPT_TEMPLATE.md

 * The generated code, clearly separated by file paths.
 * Any necessary TypeScript interfaces/types relevant to the generated code.
-* A brief explanation of the code structure and how to integrate it into the existing monorepo.
+* A brief explanation of the code structure and how to integrate it.
 * If applicable, a minimal example of how to use the generated component/page.

 ---